cbouy/mols2grid/docs/contents.md

 # 🐍 Installation
 ---

-mols2grid was developped for Python 3.7+ and requires rdkit (>=2020.03.1), pandas and jinja2 as dependencies.
+mols2grid was developped for Python 3.10+ and requires rdkit, pandas and jinja2 as dependencies.
 The easiest way to install it is from conda:
 ```shell
 conda install -c conda-forge mols2grid